JWilczynski97/Prediction-of-line-ups-in-UEFA-Champions-League/README.md

 ## About the project

-The purpose of this project was analysing a machine learning use to predict of managerial decisions in football.
+The purpose of this project was analyze of a machine learning use to predict of managerial decisions in football.
 With the use of public available data and machine learning algorithms I determined percentage chance of performance in starting squad for (almost) every player in UEFA Champions League for the years 2010-2020.
 The most of needed data was downloaded from WhoScored.com, one of the most popular football websites.

 The project consisted of several mains stages (more information about each one may be found in the code and comments):
 1. Downloading all necessary websites from WhoScored.com (and other) with the use of Python programming language and Selenium Webdriver.